Can AI create a universal pain level scale based on many individual perceptions of pain ?

 The Case File

-By a vote of 0 — 3 — 1, the panel returns a verdict of ALMOST, with verdict confidence of 80%.
+By a vote of 0 — 2 — 1, the panel returns a verdict of ALMOST, with verdict confidence of 85%.
 The court so orders.
+Verdict upgraded from prior session.

-"No AI can aggregate subjective pain perceptions into a universal scale"
+"No AI can objectively quantify subjective pain perceptions across all individuals."

 "AI can analyze pain reports and create models"